 Worry about the size of utilities bills: 38%

 Place value on rewards from utility providers: 30%

 |Bundled utilities types||%|

 |Electricity & gas||31%|

 |Gas & broadband||2%|

 It’s easy to keep track of bills: 55%

-Canstar Blue surveyed 2615 New Zealand consumers across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
-The outcomes reported are the results from customers who pay for a bundled utilities account (i.e. at least two of electricity, gas or broadband managed under a single account).
-In this case, 751 New Zealanders.
+Canstar Blue surveyed 2506 New Zealand consumers across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from respondents who have a bundled utilities account.
+In this case, 847 New Zealanders.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.